Primary

 Archer push-ups shift most of your bodyweight onto one arm while the extended arm provides minimal support.
 This creates unilateral loading that approaches one-arm push-up demands.
 The working arm handles increased pressing load while the core resists rotation.

-Want Archer Push-Up in your program?
+See where Archer Push-Up fits in your weekly plan

 Start in a wide push-up position.